 Best Time of Year: Offseason will offer price breaks for brides eyeing Coronado, but the best time of year to visit is March through May and September through November, when the weather is just right.

 Located at the tip of the peninsula, surrounded by the Pacific Ocean, San Francisco is alive with every opportunity for brides and grooms.
-Many choose to marry at San Francisco City Hall, a gorgeous building with a grand staircase perfect for traditional photos, and then host receptions in nearby places.
+Many choose to marry at San Francisco City Hall, a gorgeous building with a grand staircase perfect for traditional photos and then host receptions in nearby places.
+The location is beautiful, and the building does offer opportunities for many gorgeous photographs.
+If you’re thinking of getting married in City Hall, it’s definitely going to be worth hiring a photographer to capture the event.
+There are even some photographers who specialize in city hall wedding photography, ensuring that the couple will receive the best photographs to remember their special day.
+With that gorgeous City Hall in the background, the pictures are sure to be beautiful.
 Host a hotel affair that’s beyond every guest’s wildest dreams at The Westin in Union Square, impress at the Julia Morgan Ballroom at the Merchant’s Exchange, or embrace something different by saying “I do” under strands of twinkling lights at the Mission District’s Foreign Cinema.

 Best Time of Year: Bear this tidbit from Mark Twain in mind: “The coldest winter I ever spent was a summer in San Francisco.”